Child wearing a turquoise crochet beanie, photographed in a clean neutral playroom with soft natural light and light wood furniture.

 Free basic crochet beanie pattern details

-Here’s a quick overview of everything you need to know before you start, including skill level, materials, sizing, gauge, and helpful notes to set you up for success.
+Here’s a quick overview of the materials, sizing, gauge, and pattern notes before you begin.

 Skill level